Wars of the Roses: Succession crisis

+Reign of Richard II

+Richard II, also known as Richard of Bordeaux, was King of England from 1377 until he was deposed in 1399.
 During Richard's first years as king, government was in the hands of a series of regency councils, influenced by Richard's uncles John of Gaunt and Thomas of Woodstock.
 England then faced various problems, most notably the Hundred Years' War.
 A major challenge of the reign was the Peasants' Revolt in 1381, and the young king played a central part in the successful suppression of this crisis.
 Less warlike than either his father or grandfather, he sought to bring an end to the Hundred Years' War.
 A firm believer in the royal prerogative, Richard restrained the power of the aristocracy and relied on a private retinue for military protection instead.
 In contrast to his grandfather, Richard cultivated a refined atmosphere centred on art and culture at court, in which the king was an elevated figure.

 Richard's reign as Richard II of England was tumultuous, marked by increasing dissension between the monarch and several of the most powerful nobles.
 Richard ruled without a regency council despite his young age in order to exclude his uncle, John of Gaunt the Duke of Lancaster, from wielding legitimate power.
 Unpopular taxes which funded unsuccessful military expeditions in Europe triggered the Peasant's Revolt in 1381, and Parliament's refusal to cooperate with the king's unpopular Lord Chancellor, Michael de la Pole, created a political crisis that seriously threatened to dethrone Richard.
 Richard had repeatedly switched his choice of heir throughout his reign to keep his political enemies at bay.

 The king's dependence on a small number of courtiers caused discontent among the influential, and in 1387 control of government was taken over by a group of aristocrats known as the Lords Appellant.
 By 1389 Richard had regained control, and for the next eight years governed in relative harmony with his former opponents.

 In France, much of the territory conquered by Edward III had been lost, leading Richard to negotiate a peace treaty known as Truce of Leulinghem with Charles VI in July 1389.
 The peace proposal, which would effectively have made England a client kingdom of France, was derided and rejected by Parliament, which was predominately controlled by the knights fighting the war.
 Richard decided to negotiate a de facto peace directly with Charles without seeking Parliament's approval and agreed to marry his six-year-old daughter, Isabella of Valois.
 Richard used the interim peace to punish his political rivals.
 In 1397, he took his revenge on the Appellants, many of whom were executed or exiled.
 The next two years have been described by historians as Richard's "tyranny".